PhonologicalCorpusTools/CorpusTools/index.md

 Phonological CorpusTools (PCT) is our answer to these problems -- a free, downloadable program with both a graphical and command-line interface, designed to be a search and analysis aid for dealing with questions of phonological interest in large corpora.

-An overview of the beta version of PCT (0.15, July 2014) and its utility is available in [poster format](http://faculty.arts.ubc.ca/kchall/kchall/Downloads_files/Mackie_et_al_2014_LabPhon_poster.pdf).
+An overview of the beta version of PCT (0.15, July 2014) and its utility is available in [poster format](http://blogs.ubc.ca/kathleencurriehall/files/2019/09/Mackie_et_al_2014_LabPhon_poster.pdf).

 ### Versions
 #### Please always use the latest version of PCT!
-You can check for updates from within PCT ("Help" / "Check for updates...") and/or [subscribe to our e-mail list for notifications](http://eepurl.com/bqLDRD).
+You can check for updates from within PCT ("Help" / "Check for updates...").

-Version 1.4 will be released in December 2018.
+Version 1.4 was released in December 2018.
 It differs from v.
 1.3 (July 2017) in the following areas:

 1. Support for syllable structure has been added to the software, allowing searches based on stress or tone.
 2. The functional load algorithm based on minimal pair counts has been FIXED -- previous versions returned counts based on token frequencies instead of type frequencies.